Created in partnership with

 Wearing a blood pressure monitor

-You wear it for 24 hours while you continue most of your normal routines.
-You should not have a bath or shower.
+You wear the monitor for 24 hours.
+You can still do most of your normal activities.
+But you should not have a bath or shower.

 A blood pressure cuff (a band) is wrapped around your upper arm.
-A tube goes from the cuff, under your clothes, to a small monitor on a belt around your waist.
+A tube goes under your clothes from the cuff to a small monitor on a belt around your waist.

-After 24 hours, the monitor is removed.
+After 24 hours, the monitor is removed by your doctor or nurse.
 The information is collected for your doctor to check.

 About this information